 Your privacy is our priority

-If you wish to make a complaint about or seek a review of the outcome of your Financial Hardship request for assistance, please refer to The IGD Groups’ Complaint Handling Policy.
+If you wish to make a complaint about or seek a review of the outcome of your Financial Hardship request for assistance, please refer to IGD Computer Solutions’ Complaint Handling Policy.
 This policy sets out how you can lodge a complaint, how the complaint will be handled and how it can be escalated.